I recently saw a former colleague of mine for drinks. After catching up, we somehow came upon the mutual frustration of reports.

 Nothing else.
 No insight.
 No two cents.
 Nothing.
 It leaves us to dig into the data with no direction.
-It’s like telling someone to go a museum and not telling them why—they have no clue why they’re going or what to see.
+As you can see, this blog goes over the best way to develop a data-driven marketing plan and this certainly isn’t on the list!
+It’s like telling someone to go a museum and not telling them why-they have no clue why they’re going or what to see.

 And I doubt we’re alone in feeling this way.
 Translating data into meaningful business language is its own art form.
 The power of telling the right story, at the right time, to the right person is the ultimate masterpiece.
 It’s an essential soft skill for anyone, not just higher education professionals, to thrive.